 Riverton is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The borough’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Riverton’s overall crime rate is lower than average for the country.

 One downside of living in Riverton, however, is that residents on average have to contend with a long commute, spending on average 33.04 minutes every day commuting to work.
 However, local public transit is widely used.
 For those who would prefer to avoid driving entirely and leave their car at home, it may be an option to use the transit instead.

 Even though Riverton is a smaller borough, it has many people who hop on public transportation – mostly the train for their daily commute to work.
 Typically, these people are commuting to good jobs in the surrounding cities.

-The per capita income in Riverton in 2010 was $41,716, which is upper middle income relative to New Jersey, and wealthy relative to the rest of the US.
-This equates to an annual income of $166,864 for a family of four.
+The per capita income in Riverton in 2018 was $49,718, which is middle income relative to New Jersey, and wealthy relative to the rest of the US.
+This equates to an annual income of $198,872 for a family of four.

+Riverton is a somewhat ethnically-diverse borough.
 The people who call Riverton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Riverton residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Riverton include Irish, Italian, English, and Polish.
+Important ancestries of people in Riverton include Irish, German, Italian, English, and Polish.

 The most common language spoken in Riverton is English.
-Other important languages spoken here include Spanish and Italian.
+Other important languages spoken here include Italian and Spanish.